bekk/bekk-christmas/post/react/wip-swr.md

 Deduplication is, of course, configurable, and you can decide how long the interval should be.

 ## ♻️ Automatic retries
 By default, SWR provides automatic retry of a failed fetches.
 By default, this comes with a smart backoff mechanism to avoid retrying too often.
-You can also roll your own retry functions, which is a great place to insert logging integrations or any other custom behavior.
+You can also roll your own retry functions, which is a great place to insert logging or error tracking integrations, or any other custom behavior 🤷🏻‍♂️.

-## 🧊 Staying fresh!
+## 🏝 Staying fresh is a breeze
 Sometimes, we need our data to be up to date, and you've probably already guessed that SWR provides some cool ways of doing this.
 In fact, there are multiple strategies for keeping your screen filled with the latest and greatest of data.
 - There's revalidation upon **browser-tab focus**, which is pretty self-explanatory.
 This gives you new data when you actually want it.
 - There's a revalidate upon **reconnection**, which gives clients with unstable and slow connections a break.